PayCape

 Amortization Schedule

-An amortization schedule is a detailed table showing each payment throughout the life of a loan.
+An amortization schedule is a detailed table that shows each payment made throughout the life of a loan.
 It typically includes:

 • Payment number